 Negotiate

-The listed price isn’t fixed.
-With your research and ratings in hand, you can negotiate with the seller to try and lower the price.
+The listed price isn't fixed.
+With your research and ratings in hand, you can negotiate with the seller to try to lower the price.

 Take a different path to entrepreneurship